ftlabs/big-ft/README.md

 - [Heroku Toolbelt](https://toolbelt.heroku.com/)
 - Heroku Docker plugin -- `heroku plugins:install heroku-docker`

-If running OS X or Windows, [follow these steps for creating a virtual machine for Docker](#creating-a-virtual-machine-for-docker).
+If running OS X or Windows, [follow these steps for creating a virtual machine for Docker](#creating-a-virtual-machine-for-docker) -- This is a section in this readme file.

 #### Setting up development environment
 - Clone the repository -- `git clone git@github.com:ftlabs/big-ft.git`